If you’re visiting Falmouth, why not head to Pendennis Castle and watch 500 years of history come alive?

 Is Pendennis Castle National Trust?

 No, Pendennis Castle is run by the English Heritage.
-Therefore, you will need to be an English Heritage or Cornwall Heritage Trust member to qualify for free entry to Pendennis Castle.
+Therefore, you will need to be an English Heritage or Cornwall Heritage Trust member to qualify for free entry.

 Pendennis Castle history